jgriofrio/PRFgrowth/README.md

 Implementation of age-independent height growth and height growth-rate models for mixedwood forest in the Petawawa Research Forest (PRF).

-Functions implemented generate estimates of final height and a growth-rate index as a proxy of site quality for different forest types including plantations, natural managed and undamaged stands with complex forest structures and species compilations in the PRF.
+Functions implemented generate estimates of final height and a growth-rate index as a proxy of site quality for different forest types including plantations, natural managed and undamaged stands with complex forest structures and species compositions in the PRF.

 ## Forest type identification codes